leec313/movie-time/README.md

   The quiz area is comprised of engaging questions, multiple options for each question, a convenient next button for progression, and additional feedback for users.
 When a user selects an incorrect answer, the previous answer will be displayed, helping them identify their mistake.
 Conversely, if the user selects the correct answer, a congratulatory message will appear momentarily, enhancing their sense of achievement.
 The correct message will automatically vanish after a duration of 2 seconds, allowing users to focus on the subsequent questions without interruption.

+  To provide variety and prevent repetition, the system generates questions and options randomly.
+This ensures that users won't encounter the same question order repeatedly when they choose to replay the game.
+By implementing random question generation, each playthrough offers a fresh and engaging experience for the user.

   ![Quiz Area](https://github.com/leec313/movie-time/blob/main/assets/images/readme%20images/quiz-area.png?raw=true)

   ![Incorrect answer](https://github.com/leec313/movie-time/blob/main/assets/images/readme%20images/incorrect-answer.png?raw=true)